Mastering Python Generators for Memory-Efficient Iteration

 What Are Generators and Why Use Them?

 At its core, a generator is a special kind of iterator.
-Unlike a normal function that computes all its results and return
+Unlike a normal function that computes all its results and returns them in a collection, a generator function uses the yield keyword to produce a single value at a time.

-s a value, it pauses its execution and saves its state.
-The next time a value is requested from it (e.g., in a for
+When a generator yields a value, it pauses its execution and saves its state.
+The next time a value is requested from it (e.g., in a for loop), it resumes execution right where it left off.

 Consider this difference: